timrosskamp/plain-transition/README.md

 # plain-transition (WORK IN PROGRESS)

-The plain-transition package is a very simple functions thats allows to smoothly transition from one value to another.
+plain-transition is a very lightweight and simple function with no dependencies.
+It allows you to create a simple and smooth transition from one value to another.
+Nothing more, nothing less.

 ## Installation